ICC Awards of the Decade: Criteria

 The criteria for nomination for the ICC Player of the Decade award are designed to recognize sustained excellence and significant impact in international cricket over a ten-year period.
-To be eligible for nomination, a cricketer must have achieved one of the following milestones: winning at least one ICC trophy, including the Cricket World Cup, ICC Test Championship Mace, ICC Men's T20 World Cup, or ICC Champions Trophy.
+To be eligible for nomination, a cricketer preferably should have achieved one of the following milestones: winning at least one ICC trophy, including the Cricket World Cup, ICC Test Championship Mace, ICC Men's T20 World Cup, or ICC Champions Trophy.
 Alternatively, the nominee can qualify by being named the ICC Player of the Tournament in any of these competitions at least once.
-These criteria highlight both team success and individual brilliance, ensuring that the nominees have not only contributed to their teams' achievements on the world stage but have also exhibited outstanding personal performances in major international tournaments.
+These criteria, though not absolutely necessary to qualify, highlight both team success and individual brilliance, ensuring that the nominees have not only contributed to their teams' achievements on the world stage but have also exhibited outstanding personal performances in major international tournaments.

 Nominations

-The following are the nominations and winners for the ICC Awards of the Decade:
+The following were the nominations and winners for the ICC Awards of the Decade: